Harukiseeee/CPE-031---CPE21S2---Visualizations-and-Data-Analysis---Libo-on/README.md

 ###

-<p align="center"> My name is GIAN CARLO G. LIBO-ON
+<p align="center"> Hi!
+I'm GIAN CARLO G. LIBO-ON
   <br>
-  I'm a student at the Technological Institute of the Philippines.</p>
+  A student at the Technological Institute of the Philippines.</p>

 ###